moody/Waffle/README.md

 }):Layout()
 ```

-`direction` defaults to `"ROW"`, same as CSS Flexbox.
+`direction` defaults to `"ROW"`.
 Children stretch to fill the cross axis.
 A child with `size` takes exactly that much space along the main axis; a child without one splits whatever's left over evenly with any other flexible siblings, here that's `content` getting the full 300 left after `sidebar`'s 100.

 **Nesting.** A child with its own `children` becomes a nested container, laid out within its own resolved width/height once the parent knows it.